pscheyer/Bulltipeer/README.md

 20150913 2230CST
 add `disconnect` method.
 Doesn't quite work properly across both devices… takes a little bit, i guess.
 A feature.

+###Setup the Chat Interface
+20150914 1926CST
+Going to do most of this in the interface builder

+20150914 2052CST
+Spent more than an hour stuck.
+Eventually found that i have to add a view to a view controller before I can add anything else, or it just fills the entire view controller.

+Had to stretch the view measurements a bit to fit the wireframe.

+Added properties and IBActions for the buttons to `ChatBoxViewController.h`.